josefadamcik/josefadamcik.cz/_drafts/self-balancing-stories-ep2-firmware.md

 This was my first project with ESP32, so far I have only had an experience with ESP8266.
 I still decided to use Arduino Core for ESP32 even though I was tempted to use the [ESP-IDF SDK from Espressif directly][espidf] (AFAIK Arduino Core for ESP32 just wraps around it).
 I started writing firmware in VS Code + Platform IO.
 I cannot use the original Arduino editor since it is.. well, painful for me to use[^1].

-In general, the minimal firmware has to:
+The minimal firmware for self-balancing robot have to:

 1. be able to get data from IMU (Inertial measurement unit) and compute the lean angle of the robot,
-2. control the motor (or more precisely the motor driver).
+2. control the motor (or more precisely the motor driver),
-3. use that value to compute desired motor speed which would help to stabilise the robot,
+3. use that value to compute desired motor speed which would help to stabilise the robot.

-But there is more it could do:
+But there is more it **could** do:

 - WiFi support and OTA (over the air) updates of firmware
 - Bluetooth support and some ability to control and debug the robot remotely